Shays-Forks/mca/README.md

 // I recommend either `simdnbt` or `fastnbt` for this.
 ```

+## Unsafe Feature

+Toggling the `unsafe` feature will add unsafe `get_unchecked` calls to the code.
+And this improves the performance by about 50% - 100% (were talking 2-3ns faster).
+I *think* i have added enough manual bound checks to make this safe, but i can't guarantee it.

+I've tested this on a few hundred MBs of region files and no issues at all.

+*Do note that enabling `unsafe` changes the function signature of `Region::get_timestamp` to return a result*

 ## Benchmarks

 There is one benchmark included that compares against the only other
-mca parser that i could find (`mca-parser`) and this crate is just like `1-3ns` faster.
+mca parser that i could find (`mca-parser`) and this crate is just like `1-3ns` faster (with `unsafe`).
 A very stupid, marginal error difference, but uhh this seems "faster".

-you can run it with `cargo bench`.
+you can run it with `cargo bench` or `cargo bench --features unsafe` for the unsafe version.

-## Unsafe part

-All unsafe calls are `get_unchecked`, i haven't tested with the safe version yet.
-But the perf might just not be a difference at all or be better, who knows. gotta test it.
-but so far this crate is **unsafe**